frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/student.md

 ### 3.4.
 Sibling Details

 This section will have all the details of the Student's Siblings.
-You can select if the sibling is studying in the Same Insititute or no. If the Sibling is also a student of your institute, you will be required to enter their Student ID, if not, you can enter the name of the Institution they are associated with.
+You can select if the sibling is studying in the Same Institute or no. If the Sibling is also a student of your institute, you will be required to enter their Student ID, if not, you can enter the name of the Institution they are associated with.
 Their academic details like Program and personal details like Gender and Date of Birth can also be captured.

 ![Student](/docs/assets/img/education/education-student-sibling.png)